epfl-lasa/CITRIFIED/control/README.md

 add the relevant target sources, includes and libraries.

 ### Executables
-To add new executables, simply create a .cpp flie in the executables directory, and amend the CMakeLists with linking instructions.
+To add new executables, simply create a .cpp file in the executables directory, and amend the CMakeLists with linking instructions.

-## Environments
+## Usage

+### Setup
+After cloning this repository, run the script [setup.sh](scripts/setup.sh) from the scripts directory to complete any setup steps.

-### Development
+### Development Environment
-Run the script [remote-dev.sh](scripts/remote-dev.sh) in the scripts directory to build and launch a Docker container as a background daemon process.
+Run the script [remote-dev.sh](scripts/remote-dev.sh) from the scripts directory to build and launch a Docker container as a background daemon process.
 This environment can be accessed over SSH as a remote host for building and debugging.